ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 OUTPUT:
 - standard output: totals, daily and tripinfo statistics in a nice formatted text, including charge information using summary.charge.csv
-- Google spreadsheet update with name: monitor.dailystats or monitor.dailystats.VIN or (latter if vin=VIN is given as parameter)
+- Google Sheet update with name: monitor.dailystats or monitor.dailystats.VIN (latter if vin=VIN is given as parameter)

 ---
 # kml.py